joecausos/SQL-Projects/Service_Data_Analysis/README.md

 - Data-Driven Decision Making: Use quantitative insights to prioritize improvements.

 ### Why Use SQL for Six Sigma Data Analysis?
-SQL is a powerfultool for quereying and analyzing data strored in a relational databases.
+SQL is a powerfultool for quereying and analyzing data stored in a relational databases.
 Here's why SQL is an excellent choice for Six Sigma projects:
 - Scalability: SQL handle large datasets efficiently, which is crucial for enterprise-level data analysis.
 - Flexibility: Supports a whole ride range of tasks, from basic aggregations to advanced analysis using window function, recursive queris, and complex joins.
 - Real-Time Insights: Enables direct querying of live operational databases, providing real-time updates on key performance indicators (KPIs).